AAP promises 10 lakh jobs annually, Rs 5,000 monthly allowance to jobless if voted to power in UP | Politics

 - India

-The announcement was made by AAP leader Manish Sisodia in presence of party Rajya Sabha MP Sanjay Singh as he hit out at the current BJP government in Uttar Pradesh over job situation and paper leaks.
+The announcement was made by AAP leader Manish Sisodia in presence of party Rajya Sabha MP Sanjay Singh as he hit out at the current BJP government in the state over the job situation and paper leaks.

 The AAP had earlier announced measures to benefit farmers and free electricity if voted to power in the 2022 assembly elections, the deputy chief minister of Delhi said.

-''Today, I want to say on behalf of the Aam Aadmi Party that give your vote to the Aam Aadmi Party and jobs will be created, papers won't get leaked.
+''Today, I want to say on behalf of the Aam Aadmi Party (AAP) that give your vote to the party and jobs will be created, papers won't get leaked.
 Currently, the employment exchange website of Uttar Pradesh has 34 lakh applicants looking for jobs,'' he said.

 The AAP wants to tell these 34 lakh job seekers, their families and others, ''you can create jobs with your votes by voting AAP to power'', Sisodia said.